 Culture, Society and Health

-Understand patient’s interactive behaviour according to gender, cultural background, and social context.
+- Understand patient interactive behaviors according to gender, cultural background, and social context.

-Analyse the social inequalities that are manifested from the axes of social inequality and the needs that are derived.
+- Analyze the social inequalities that manifest themselves in the axes of social inequality and the needs that derive from them.

-Recognize the importance of transcultural nursing and clinical cultural competence.
+- Recognize the importance of transcultural care and clinical cultural competence.

-Once a week students will present their narrative photographies and discuss them with the group.
-(40% of final mark)
+- Every week, students will present their narrative photographs and discuss them with the group (40% of final grade).

-In the last week each student will have to hand in a 1500-2000 word written essay (50% of final mark) and a self-assessment report (10% of final mark)
+- In the last week, each student will submit a reflective self-assessment report (10% of final grade).

 Suggested readings will be provided at the end of each class

 Juan M. Leyva Moral, PhD.
 Community and Family Nurse with more than 10 years of clinical experience.
-Senior Lecturer at the Nursing Department, Faculty of Medicine.
+Asociate professor at the Nursing Department, Faculty of Medicine.
 Research interests focused on Sexual Health, Vulnerability, Cultural Competence, and Teaching Innovation.